-If you are a vessel owner, or even a prospective one, then you are at least tangentially familiar with the Transport Canada ship registry.
+If you are a vessel owner or even a prospective one, then you are at least tangentially familiar with the Transport Canada ship registry.
 This database aims to keep track of all commercial vessels operating in Canadian waters.
-Not only does this help the corresponding agencies enforce important regulations and guidelines, but it also helps catalogue relevant information in an organized manner.
+Not only does this help the corresponding agencies enforce important regulations and guidelines, but it also helps catalog relevant information in an organized manner.
 Allow us to better introduce you to this registry and the ways in which you can interact with it.

 Transport Canada Ship Registry

-In order to maintain a thorough and up to date record of all national ships navigating Canadian waters, Transport Canada requires commercial vessels to join the ship registry.
+In order to maintain a thorough and up-to-date record of all national ships navigating Canadian waters, Transport Canada requires commercial vessels to join the ship registry.
 This is essentially a list of all registered vessels, along with information that is relevant to each ship.
 This includes, for example, information about previous owners, claims of lien that might have been made at some point, and similar paper trails related to the vessels.
 Additionally, this registry can be consulted via the Transport Canada database, allowing you to access information related to different vessels in case you need to.
 Let’s take a closer look at how you can join the registry.

 Joining the Ship Registry